parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 </div>
 <p class="image-caption">Our team immersed in the vibrant cultural celebrations</p>

-The formal ceremony gave way to spontaneous dancing, with Bollywood tunes bringing everyone to their feet.
+*Parth*: For me, the ceremony gave way to spontaneous dancing, with Bollywood tunes bringing everyone to their feet.
 It was a beautiful fusion of cultures – Nepali traditions meeting Indian music, American enthusiasm blending with local grace.

 <div style="display: flex; justify-content: center; width: 100%;">
   <img src="/assets/blog/buildon-trek-nepal-jan-2025/team-cultural-dance.gif" alt="Traditional dance performance" style="width: 100%; height: auto;" />
 </div>
 <p class="image-caption">Celebrating with traditional Nepali dances</p>

-The girls from our team had also prepared a special surprise – they learned a popular Nepali song and choreographed a dance performance, which they presented as a heartfelt tribute to Morgan and Dave during the celebrations.
+*Richa*: Me and the girls from our team had also prepared a special surprise – we learned a popular Nepali song and choreographed a dance performance.

 ### Evening of Gratitude